DevAbas/weather-app/README.md

 2. The box should be horizontally and vertically centered
 3. Windspeed should be displayed in knots per hour
 4. Document your steps via commits
-5. Provide your solution in a branch `solution-[your first name here]`
+5. Provide your solution as a pull request for master

 ### Bonuses
 1. Use Typescript